Doane-CCLA/docs/using-the-hpc/execute-a-job.md

 - `#SBATCH -o test_%A.out`: sets the name of the output file; here `%A` will be replaced by slurm with the job number;
 - `#SBATCH --mail-user $CHANGE_TO_YOUR_EMAIL`: add your email address if you would like your job's status to be emailed to you
 - `#SBATCH --mail-type ALL`: specifies which job status changes you want to be notified about; options include: NONE, BEGIN, END, FAIL, REQUEUE, ALL
+- `srun -l hostname`: Run a parallel job on cluster managed by Slurm, in this case run `hostname` in parallel with `-l` prepending task numbers to lines of output stdout/err.
+- `module avail`: Lists the currently available software modules.
-- `module purge`: clears any modules currently loaded that might result in a conflict
+- `module purge`: Clears any modules currently loaded that might result in a conflict.
-- `module load gnu`: loads the gnu module, which loads GCC
+- `module load gnu`: Loads the gnu module.
-- `module load openmpi`: loads the openmpi module
+- `module load openmpi`: Loads the openmpi module.
 - `module list`: confirms the modules that were loaded.
-- `srun --ntasks=${SLURM_NTASKS} --mpi=openmpi hello_world_c`: Slurm calls OpenMPI to run our `hello_world_c` binary with the number of processors we specified earlier.
+- `mpirun -np 16 hostname`: Slurm calls OpenMPI to run our `hostname` with the number of processors we specified earlier.

 ### sbatch Procedure